APTricou/sojourn_cms_netlify/src/pages/index.md

     - image: /img/Blue_and_Bev.jpg
       text: >-
         Sojourn TRC believes in the power of the horse.
-Working with and around these sentient beings fosters great relationships, personal growth, trust and friendship.
+Working with and around these sentient beings fosters deep relationships, personal growth, trust, and friendship.
 To learn more about Sojourn TRC and how we might benefit you or a loved one, please contact us.
 ---